sumaiamustafa1997-gif/PCB-Defect-Detection-with-YOLOv8/README.md

 - Fast inference (13–45ms per image)
 - Centralized saving of outputs

-## Requirements
+## How to Use
-Install dependencies with:
+1. Install dependencies with:
 ```bash
 pip install -r requirements.txt